linode/apl-docs/docs/get-started/labs/create-rabbitmq-cluster.md

 sidebar_label: Create RabbitMQ cluster
 ---

-In this lab we will create a RabbitMQ Cluster using the APL quick start Rabbitmq Helm charts from the Catalog.
+In this lab we will create a RabbitMQ Cluster using the quick start Rabbitmq Helm chart from the Catalog.

 :::info
 For this lab, RabbitMQ Operator needs to be activated.